TheZeuxKiste/ParadoxFileComparer/README.md

   2. Victoria 3
   3. Hearts of Iron 4
   4. Europa Universalis 4

-* localize the Program into different Languages
+* localize the Program into different Languages besides English and German

 ### What i dont plan to do